When You're Not Home

 Babysitters – whether they’re grandparents, neighbors or teenagers – take your place while you’re not at home.
 It becomes their job to protect your child’s safety.
 Do not underestimate the importance of clear and detailed instructions.
 The following tips will help prepare your babysitter for potential problems.

-• Post emergency phone numbers – including police, fire, ambulance service, hospital, physician and poison center numbers – near the phone.
+• Post emergency phone numbers – including police, fire, ambulance service, hospital, physician and poison center numbers – on your fridge or somewhere handy.
 Tell the babysitter where the phone numbers are posted.

-• Always write down the phone number of the place where you will be, your cell phone number or pager number, and post it near the phone.
+• Always write down the phone number of the place where you will be, your cell phone number, and post it on your fridge or somewhere handy.

 • Program your cell phone and/or office number into the babysitter’s phone for easy access.